Enes Kanter Freedom: Fenerbahçe (2008–2009)

 Before moving to the United States, Kanter played under Serdar Apaydın's management for the Fenerbahçe youth squad between 2006 and 2008 and then, during the 2008–09 season, Kanter was a seldom-used reserve for the Fenerbahçe senior team.
 He played in at least nine games with the team: four in the EuroLeague and five in the Turkish Super League.
 Fenerbahçe and the Greek League basketball team Olympiacos both offered Kanter professional contracts, but he declined because he wanted to play high school and college basketball in the United States.

 In 2009, Kanter moved to the United States, where he enrolled at Stoneridge Preparatory School in Simi Valley, California, and played for the basketball team in 2009–10.
 At the 2010 Nike Hoop Summit, Kanter played for the international team, recording 34 points and 13 rebounds.
 His point total was a record for the event, breaking Dirk Nowitzki's record set in the 1998 game.
 Both Rivals.com and Scout.com (now known as 247Sports.com) rated Kanter as a five-star prospect, the highest possible rating.

-On November 23, 2009, Kanter verbally committed to play for the Washington Huskies.
+In November 2009 Kanter verbally committed to play for the Washington Huskies.
 Kanter chose Washington over UCLA, USC, Indiana and UNLV.
 However, he re-opened his recruitment in February 2010, and on April 14, Kanter signed a National Letter of Intent to play college basketball for Kentucky.

 However, despite signing with the Kentucky Wildcats, the NCAA declared him permanently ineligible as a collegiate athlete because he received approximately $33,000 from Fenerbahçe in excess benefits.
 The NCAA ruled that this amount was above and beyond what was considered acceptable.
-On January 7, 2011, the NCAA rejected Kentucky's appeal, upholding that Kanter was permanently ineligible.
+On January 7, 2011, the NCAA denied Kentucky's appeal, upholding that Kanter was permanently ineligible.